gracefulife/clova-developer-guide/en/CIC/References/APIs/DeviceControl.md

 ### Remarks

-* Your client must send CIC states of features or modes frequently using a [`Device.DeviceState`](/CIC/References/Context_Objects.md#DeviceState) context object.
+* Your client must send states of features or modes to CIC frequently, using a [`Device.DeviceState`](/CIC/References/Context_Objects.md#DeviceState) context object.
 * After your client processes this directive message, it must send the result to CIC, using [`ActionExecuted`](#ActionExecuted) or [`ActionFailed`](#ActionFailed) event message.

 ### Message example